My name is John Fletcher and I live in Leicester in the centre of England, UK. My main interests are music and sailing.

 I was introduced to sailing at quite a late age (31) by my father-in-law.
 He phoned me one Thursday night to ask if I were available the following day to sail for the weekend.
 I turned up to find a two-masted sailing yacht nearly 50′ long.
 I had less than two hours to find out where everything was, and how to sail her, before ten other people arrived expecting me to answer all their queries.

 The organisation was called the London Sailing Project (or The Rona Trust), started in 1960 and still going strong today.
 Watch their 5 minute promotional video here:

 or read all about the fantastic work they do at their website:

-Since that first time I have managed to gain the experience and the qualifications to become one of their senior Skippers.
-All the qualified people on board are volunteers: I go to sea with six or seven other helpers, with a crew of twelve consisting of either: young people from all sorts of backgrounds; groups of deaf people; groups of visually impaired people; groups of people with learning difficulties; or a bunch of publicans or policemen who are on a team leadership course.
+Since that first time I have managed to gain the experience and the qualifications to become one of their senior Skippers and am on their Assessment Panel.
+All the qualified people on board are volunteers: there are six or seven other helpers, with a crew of twelve consisting of either: young people from all sorts of backgrounds; groups of deaf people; groups of visually impaired people; groups of people with learning difficulties; or a bunch of publicans or policemen who are on a team leadership course.

 Time has flown, and as I am now over 75 I have reluctantly retired from skippering with the sailing project.
 Luckily I still sail with friends, usually off the west coast of Scotland.